These movie music awards are named in honor of lyricist, Sammy Cahn, 1913-1993.

 Film Music Review

-Order your Books, CDs, DVDs and other products here:
+Order your Books, CDs, DVDs from the

-Read the list or previous choices here:
+Read the list of previous choices, click this link:

-The Sammy Awards
+The Sammy Film Music Awards

 If you have comments or questions, write to: